 - 1) Input the Admin Password. - 2) (Optional) Check the checkbox of New Admin Password, input the New Password and confirm it. - 3) (Optional) Check the checkbox of Enable Pattern Unlock and draw the unlock pattern.
-Or click do of Draw Unlock Pattern to change the pattern. - 4) (Optional) Click of Export GUID to export GUID to the connected USB flash drive for resetting password.
+Or click of Draw Unlock Pattern to change the pattern.
+Refer to Chapter 2.3 Using the Unlock Pattern for Login for reference. - 4) (Optional) Click of Export GUID to export GUID to the connected USB flash drive for resetting password.
+Refer to Chapter 17.5.3 Editing a User for reference.

 Wizard

-Admin Password ø
+Admin Password ~~~~~~ 0

 New Admin Password

-New Password 🖬 Strong 0
+New Password # Strong •

-Confirm ø
+Confirm Θ

 Enable Patiern Unlock

 Draw Unlock Pattern 0

-Export GUID 8
+Export GUID 0

 Valid password range [8-16].
-You can use a combination of numbers, lowercase, uppercase and special character for your password with at least two kinds of them contained.
+You can use a combination of numbers, lowercase. uppercase and special character for your password with at least two kinds of them contained.